-No other university offers such a large School of Life Sciences alongside and interacting with the Schools of Medicine and Dentistry, and the Institute of Veterinary Science, now combined in a single Faculty of Health and Life Sciences.
+No other university offers such a large School of Life Sciences alongside and interacting with the Schools of Medicine and Dentistry, and the School of Veterinary Science, now combined in a single Faculty of Health and Life Sciences.
 We offer a breadth of coverage in Biology – from Honours programmes in Zoology through to a range of degrees in the Biomedical Sciences.

 Exciting areas of study